bjango/Bjango-Templates/Style Guide/Style Guide.md

 ### Colour management

 Unless there’s a really good reason not to, documents are set up to use the display’s profile.
-This document isn’t an appropriate place to cover all the reasons why, but I will say this: When designing for mobile, you should always preview on the target device(s) when choosing final colours.
-If you want to assign an sRGB profile to the templates, be my guest, but the repository versions will use display profile.
+This style guide isn’t an appropriate place to cover all the reasons why, but I will say this: When designing for mobile, you should always preview on the target device(s) when choosing final colours.
+If you want to assign an sRGB profile to the templates, be my guest, but the repository versions will use the display profile.

 If you’re using a wide gamut display or an exotic display profile, you may want to consider switching to sRGB, an sRGB-like profile, or using an sRGB proof setup.